 Formal methods clearly have their place in software development.
 However, many critical aspects of software quality are inherently impossible to formalize (for example, whether the user requirements have been adequately captured)[4].
 Aside from certain well-understood domains, the cost of formally specifying requirements is not only exorbitant, but the cost of proving the correctness of an implementation may be unacceptably high.
-Furthermore, although there are some well-documented counter-examples [11], formal specifications and proofs typically do not scale well to large systems, and are rarely robust in the face of evolutionary changes.
-This suggests that formal methods most likely have their place in ensuring the robustness and correctness of individual, functional software components, but not necessarily assemblages of components, or nonfunctional aspects of software systems.
+Furthermore, although there are some well-documented counter-examples [12], such as the application of model-checking tools, formal specifications and proofs typically do not scale well to large systems, and are rarely robust in the face of evolutionary changes.
+This suggests that formal methods most likely have their place in ensuring the robustness and correctness of individual, functional software components, but not necessarily assemblages of components, or non-functional aspects of software systems.